International Students Requesting Transfer to Another Institution Procedure

 ii. have received a valid enrolment offer to another program at another registered provider, and provided proof of this new offer.

 4.3.1.
 All documentation must be in English.
-If that is not possible, a certified and signed translation of the documentary evidence can be submitted.
+If that is not possible, a certified and signed translation of the documentary evidence may be submitted.

 4.3.2.
 Failure to provide documentary evidence relating to clause 4.3.i and 4.3.ii may result in the transfer request being denied by the University.